MTrop/DoomTools/docs/RookScript Quick Guide.md

 The `check` functionality does not have a way to automatically free resources (like how some languages have `finally`) - you will have to ensure that happens given your program's flow.

 Checking for errors also adds a little overhead to a script (roughly +7% throughput).
 A check is made each function call and entering/leaving a `check` block pushes/pops some more objects in/out of the stack.
 Use discretion with your automatic error detection, especially in real-time applications that call a script constantly!

+### The Preprocessor

+RookScript has a C-like preprocessor for affecting the token parser stream.
+All of the directives are below:

+Preprocessor directives must occupy a line - the directive plus parameters are terminated by a newline.

+#### #include

+The #include directive includes the contents of the specified file.
+The filename is provided as a string parameter, and can either be a relative file path from the file that contains the directive or an absolute path.
+Files can be included more than once - use this with caution!

+NOTE: The Java implementation of the compiler can also resolve resources off of the classpath by prefixing the path string with classpath:.
+The include behavior can also be replaced entirely in the Java implementation.

+	#include "util.rscript"
+	#include "stuff/junk.rscript"

+#### #define

+The #define directive defines a single-token macro that expands to a series of other tokens.
+This is also useful for creating defines and testing if they were defined later.
+They may also expand to zero tokens.
+All macro tokens are CASE SENSITIVE!

+NOTE: Unlike the C-language preprocessor, this does not create macro functions.

+	#define GREETING_TEXT "Hello."
+	#define TWO_PI ( PI() * 2 )
+	#define FILE_WAS_INCLUDED

+#### #undefine

+The #undefine directive removes a previously defined macro.
+All subsequent uses of that macro are treated as though they were never defined.

+	#define GREETING_TEXT "Hello."
+	#undefine GREETING_TEXT
+	println(GREETING_TEXT);   // compiler thinks GREETING_TEXT is a variable

+#### #ifdef

+The #ifdef directive includes the next series of lines if the following macro was defined, until it reaches an #endif directive.

+	#define LINES
+	#ifdef LINES
+	println("LINES was defined.");
+	#endif

+#### #ifndef

+The #ifdef directive includes the next series of lines if the following macro was NOT defined, until it reaches an #endif directive.

+	#define STUFF
+	#ifndef LINES
+	println("LINES was not defined.");
+	#endif

+#### #else

+The #else directive ends the most recently started "if" directive block and provides an alternate section if the first "if" is not processed.

+	#define LINES
+	#ifdef LINES
+	println("LINES was defined.");
+	#else
+	println("LINES was NOT defined.");
+	#endif

+#### #endif

+The #endif directive ends the most recently started "if" or "else" directive block.

+	#define LINES
+	#ifdef LINES
+	println("LINES was defined.");
+	#endif

+	#define LINES
+	#ifdef LINES
+	println("LINES was defined.");
+	#else
+	println("LINES was NOT defined.");
+	#endif